Reality and Utterance: Artistic ideals

 The group's ideals were in line with the Minjung art movement which sought to expose the powers that were shaping the current structure of reality through socially engaged artwork.
-It is important to note that Reality and Utterance was one of many art groups making minjung art and was not the originator of the movement.
+Reality and Utterance was one of many art groups making minjung art and was not the originator of the movement.

 Artists from Reality and Utterance wanted to engage the public with current issues and transform the exclusive and inaccessible system of art production and reception that was endorsed by the government.
 These ideals manifested in the group's use of figuration, narrative, "low" art forms (such as billboards, magazine ads, posters, cartoons, and kitsch paintings).
 Kitsch aesthetics (like in Min Joung-ki's work) painted in oil questioned whether it was possible to challenge the aesthetic values associated with originality and overseas art styles by reengaging popular arts and folk visual culture that has always persisted and shifted with the times.

 The critical realism (hyonsil juui) within their work was not confined to style- it was a political process of developing artistic subjectivity based on the potential of art to change the everyday reality amid the democratization movement.
 Therefore, this group's work and goals have nothing in common with the hyperrealistic painting style (kuk sasilhuui) that was popular in the mid–to-late 1970s.
 Not all realisms (hyonsil juui) championed the ideals of the democratization movement.